 You will now see your data transposed to a new layout style.

-The same feature allows you to convert horizontal row data sheets into the vertical column style sheets too.
+The same feature allows you to convert horizontal row data sheets into vertical column style sheets too.